 Mayor Sendzik enjoyed his lunch and visit with St. Catharines-born Clickback CEO and founder Kyle Tkachuk in the newly renovated boardroom atop 110 James.

 Additionally, at the meeting with the Mayor and Mr. York, the buildings new name or brand was presented.
-The 6-story building at 110 James St. is going to be called the Clickback Innovation Hub.
-The Clickback Innovation Hub or HUB@110 will become the first ‘Tech Accelerator’ in Niagara and the project aims to become the heart of innovation amongst of flurry of revitalization in the downtown core.
+The 6-story building at 110 James St. is going to be called Accel North.
+It will become the first ‘Tech Accelerator’ in Niagara and the project aims to become the heart of innovation amongst a flurry of revitalization in the downtown core.
+The principals of Accel North are Dino Miele, and Kyle Tkachuk.

-Mayor Sendzik and the manager of economic development, Brian York are pumped about the future plans for the Clickback Innovation Hub and high-level plans for the tech accelerator from the Accel Niagara team.
+Mayor Sendzik and the manager of economic development, Brian York are pumped about the future plans for the Accel North.

 Clickback has been helping B2B companies turbo-charge their lead growth since 2001.
 Since then, they have helped thousands of marketers and C-Level professionals solve their company’s lead growth problem with their cloud-based B2B lead generation software products.